 To perform a static alignment, specify the length of time that the IMU was stationary.
 If this is unknown, the Velocity Profile plot obtained from the GNSS processing is useful.
-If selected, the time used for fine alignment is determined by differencing the Total and Coarse time fields.

 This field does not apply for transfer alignment or for kinematic alignment.